dmrimawi/machine-learner/README.md

 __Python scrip learner__: Inside this directory is the machine learning algorithm, that will use both previous directories for the training process.

-The code is scikit-learn framework to create a classifying model using the kth nearest neighbor algorithm, to be able to classify new recipes.
+The python script uses scikit-learn framework to create a classifying model using the kth nearest neighbor algorithm, to be able to classify new recipes.